 The amount of life that an ecosystem can support indefinitely is called its carrying capacity.1Carrying capacity is normally used for a single species.
 I’m abusing the term here to refer to the total amount of life within an Ecosystem.
 This isn’t technically correct, but is the clearest way I could find to express things.
 The maximum carrying capacity is determined by the resources and constraints of the place the ecosystem occupies (eg. sunlight, water, temperature, minerals, shelter, pollution, wind etc).

 Life within ecosystems is organised in complex food webs.
 As ecosystems heal not only will the quantity of life increase, but new species will arrive and new interactions between species will occur.
 As the complexity increases so does the quantity and availability of food.
-In turn, this will increase the carrying capacity until it eventually reaches the underlying limits of the place it occupies (eg. space, pollution, minerals, sunlight etc).
+In this way the amount of life the ecosystem supports will spiral upwards until it eventually maxes out at the carrying capacity (where the underlying limits of the place it occupies are reached).
 This allows us to use complexity as an indicator of ecosystem health.

 As ecosystems heal they increase in complexity.